Injection Attacks

 - Input validation/sanitization.

-Process Injections
+Process and Memory Injections

 Ways to inject code